Work samples

 Target Practice

-A tapestry made with acrylic and wool yarn, scraps of my clothes, my torn up bed sheets, ribbon, my old belt, collected buttons, shoe laces, my grandmothers old towels, an action figure I found on the ground, and my broken roller-skate hardware, 36in. x 16in. x .5in.
+A tapestry made with various acrylic yarns, scraps of my clothes, my torn up bed sheets, ribbon, my old belt, collected buttons, shoe laces, my grandmothers old towels, an action figure I found on the ground, and my broken roller-skate hardware, 36in. x 16in. x .5in.
 (2022)

 • Target Practice